Curriculum

 Tutor Learning

 The Tutor Learning Initiative (TLI) was designed to support students whose learning has been disrupted as a result of the COVID-19 pandemic.
-The Initiative commenced in 2021 and has continued to grow supporting many children in the areas of literacy and numeracy.
+The Initiative commenced in 2021 and has continued to grow, supporting many children in literacy.

-Classroom teachers work collaboratively with tutors to ensure continuity between to the two and adjust the program as needed for students to thrive.
+Classroom teachers and Learning Specialists work collaboratively with tutors to ensure continuity between classroom practices and tutoring sessions and make adjustments to the program, as needed, for students to thrive.

 High Ability